INDIVIDUALIZED EDUCATION PROGRAMS

 Types of IEPs and IEP Processes

-There are four different types of IEPs: initial, annual, reevaluation, and interim.
+There are three different types of IEPs: initial, annual, and interim.
 In addition, an IEP team may determine it is necessary to make changes by amending the existing IEP to meet the unique needs of the eligible individual.

 An IEP team is a group of individuals who come together to develop, review and revise a learner’s IEP.
 Each member of the team has clearly defined roles and responsibilities, as well as special knowledge about the learner and/or the special education services, activities, and supports which could benefit the learner.